Alexander-boop-boop/My_got_project_Nov2024/Cheat_sheet.md

 - What happens if i gorget the -m in the commit

 # The staging area

 is for making a space to organise things in time before making a commit

+# How to see history of timeline

+- git log: without arguments it lists the commits made in the repository, in reverse chronological order.
+The first thing is the commit hash, unique identifyer for each commit.
+Second line: author: see who commited it.
+It will also tell you the message, date, & time.

+- git log -n: will limit the number of commits. -3 --> check last 3.

+- git log --abbrev-commit

+- git log --oneline: each commit on a single line with the abbreviated commit hash and the commit message.

+- git log -p: shows the changes in each commit

+- git log --pretty=format:"%h - %an, %ar : %s": commit hash, author name, relative date, and the commit message.

+-

+# How to check for differences in versions of timelines

+- git dif

+  - Met comit headers uit git log

+  - Met laatste 2: git head, head1 --> two most recent comments,

+- git diff

+  - git diff HEAD⁓2: compares the last 2

+  - git diff

+- git show: prints all files info, describes each line as considered in the moment.

+# How do we connect to a remote repository

+* git remote add <name> <ssh>

+# A bridge works both ways

+* git push

+* git pull orgin master or git pull origin main

+*